-Figure 6.
-Mean daily temperatures recorded from Sept 2011-2012 with HOBO temperature data loggers on Arrow Lakes tributaries, with reference to typical life history timing of Rainbow Trout, Kokanee and Bull Trout (Shaded bands).
-The Passage Score for the corresponding period of record (reference creeks) is plotted on the secondary axis - illustrating the passage threshold (0.03) being surpassed on April 12 (2012) just when stream temperatures begin to reach the 5°C temperature cue for Rainbow Trout migration and spawning.
+Figure 5.
+Mean daily stream temperatures recorded from 2011-2013 with HOBO temperature data loggers on Arrow Lakes tributaries, with reference to spawning migration timing of Rainbow Trout, Kokanee, and Bull Trout (Shaded bands).
+The 2013 Passage Score is plotted on the secondary axis - illustrating the marginal passage threshold (0.03) being surpassed in early April just when stream temperatures begin to reach the 5°C temperature cue for Rainbow Trout migration.